-- 7.9 Once the investigation response has been sent by the Investigating Manager the Complaints and Compliments Team will send a letter by post or email to the customer to advise that the process at Stage 1 has been concluded.
-The completion letter will and seek feedback on their experience, to help inform /improve our service, advise the customer how to request escalation to Stage 2 if they remain dissatisfied and will include contact details for the Housing Ombudsman Service. - 8.0 Progression to Stage 2- to be resolved in 20 working days from acknowledgment, where possible
+- 7.11 Once the investigation response has been sent by the Investigating Manager the Complaints Team will send a letter by post or email to the customer to advise that the process at Stage 1 has been concluded.
+The completion letter will, advise the customer how to request escalation to Stage 2, if they remain dissatisfied and will include contact details for the Housing Ombudsman Service. - 8.0 Progression to Stage 2- to be resolved within 20 working days from acknowledgment